8 August 2024

 In our modern world where discussions about religious freedom and tolerance are more often avoided and even excluded from public debate, the people of Augsburg put the right of every individual to practice their faith freely front and center during Augsburg’s annual celebration of peace.

-2. Check below the accommodations in hotels in Augsburg available during the the event. ⤵︎
+2. Book hotel rooms in Augsburg available during the event. ⤵︎

 2.1.
 Pick a hotel room by location and by price.